Snow InformationShare This +

 Sidewalks are required to be cleared of snow and ice per Section 6.24(a) within 24 hours after such snow or ice has ceased to fall or accumulate.

-- Claims for gang mailboxes must be made by each property owner to receive reimbursement.
-Maximum payment will again be $100 per event, per property owner but will include only one post reimbursement.
+- The City will make every attempt to repair a damaged “gang” mailbox.
+If it is not repairable & needs to be replaced, claims for damage to "gang" mailboxes must be made by each property owner to receive reimbursement.
+Maximum payment will again be $100.00 per event, per property owner but will include only one post reimbursement.

-Damage to appurtenances installed within the City street right-of-ways will NOT be considered for cost of replacement.
+- Damage to other appurtenances installed within the City street right-of-way (i.e. walls, planters, sprinkler heads, etc.) will not be considered for cost of replacement.